alan-if/alan/BUILDING.md

     NOT ENABLED: glkarun - Arun with curses text Glk

-This means that on this platform/OS it might be possible to build a Curses GLK version of the interpreter.You can try to build it by explicitly doing
+This means that on this platform/OS it might be possible to build a Curses GLK version of the interpreter.
+You can try to build it by explicitly doing

     make glkarun

 in the relevant directory (`interpreter` in this case).
+This might work but most likely you will need to set some paths etc.

 The file `Makefile.local.template` includes command and settings to build these extra targets.
 This file is included by default.
 If you find